bradleyeckert/hermes/docs/hermes.md

 ## Key management

-The only plaintext sent over the port, besides headers, is boilerplate information that should be used to supply a UUID.
+The only plaintext sent over the port, besides message tags, is boilerplate information that should be used to supply a UUID.
 A key vault would use the UUID to look up the key. `hermesBoiler(&Alice)` triggers a boilerplate response from Bob.
 The response is sent to a handler function that will use it to look up the keys.

 A host PC connected to a target MCU through a UART would keep track of keys for different targets.
 Depending on security requirements, the host PC can keep those keys on the cloud or in a file in encrypted format.

 `hermes` supports key rotation in `hermesHW.c`.
 This specialized function is platform-specific since it writes to Flash.
 Specifics are outside the scope of `hermes`, but keys should have a HMAC signed with a unique (to each device, but permanent) private key.
-The key set is 64 bytes total: 32 bytes for the encryption key, 16 bytes for the HMAC key, and 16 bytes for the key-set HMAC.
+The key set is 64 bytes total: 32 bytes for the encryption key, 16 bytes for the HMAC key, and 16 bytes for the key-set (optional) HMAC.

 ## Boilerplate messages

 Boilerplate messages are plaintext, so they do not get a hash.
-The Boilerplate Query is `18-04-00-FB-12`, which triggers a Boilerplate Response.
-The allowed length of a boilerplate is up to 64 bytes, the minimum receive buffer size.
-Boilerplate responses longer than 64-byte are truncated, so the receiver will wait for a `12`.
+The allowed length of a boilerplate is up to 128 bytes, the minimum receive buffer size.
+Boilerplate responses longer than 128-byte are truncated, so the receiver will wait for a `12`.

 The boilerplate contains a UUID.
 For example, the CH32V20x and CH32V30x MCUs contain a 96-bit ESIG.
 To use the ESIG in the boilerplate, `memcpy` would move 12 bytes from address `0x1FFFF7E8` to a RAM buffer used by the boilerplate.
 Other boilerplate items include the AEAD protocol used (0 means XChaCha20-SipHash) and HMAC length (8 or 16 bytes).
 The default data structure for `hermes` is: